 HBO boxing commentator Max Kellerman described Lomachenko’s footwork and fighting style as “swimming without getting wet,” per Fight World, which paints a picture of his unique ability to seemingly never get hit while always remaining in range, pushing the pace and staying offensive.
 Unlike Floyd Mayweather, Guillermo Rigondeaux or many other defensive specialists, Lomachenko fights more so on the front foot than the back, making his opponents miss in a close enough range to punish them effectively and stop the fight.

-Another huge tool in his arsenal is the use of setup punches and glove pulling to poke holes and create openings in his opponent’s defence.
-Lomachenko will regularly launch throwaway crosses to grab his opponent’s opposing glove and open them from for hooks, making him one of the world’s best on the front foot as well his prowess as a counterpuncher.
+Another huge tool in his arsenal is the use of setup punches and glove pulling to poke holes and create openings in his opponent’s defense.
+Lomachenko will regularly launch throw away crosses to grab his opponent’s opposing glove and open them from for hooks, making him one of the world’s best on the front foot as well his prowess as a counterpuncher.

 He has consistently improved and has seemed not only to be unstoppable but also untouchable in 2016.
 Two high-level world champions stepped up to the plate and both were thoroughly embarrassed.
 It seems like the only way to beat Lomachenko is maybe to catch him clean, which seems, for the moment, unlikely or to hit him below the belt for 36 minutes and hope the official doesn’t see it.